DarkRiftNetworking/DarkRift.Documentation/advanced/internal_plugins/sniffer.md

 # Sniffer
-The `Sniffer` logs messages received by teh server.
+The `Sniffer` logs messages received by the server.

 ## Commands
 The following commands are exposed: